 U.S. citizens and residents have to file Form 5471 if they are shareholders in a foreign corporation.
 In addition, many categories of income would be categorized as a subpart F income and taxed currently.
 The Tax Cuts and Jobs Act has expanded that with the GILTI category.
 As a result, it increased the numbers of the Forms 5471 Americans need to submit.
 It also created an obligation where none existed in the past.

 It is an onerous form, similar to a corporate tax return.
 As per the Form 5471 instructions, you will need to report the income and expense sheet for the current year of operation.
 As well as the balance sheet for the corporation.
-You also should include transactions between you and the foreign corporation, original capital contributions and other required information.
+You also should include transactions between you and the foreign corporation.
+As well as original capital contributions and other required information.

 Contact us if you want to receive free tax guide for Americans living abroad.

 About Form 5471: what it is and why you need to file it

 Tax Tip 1: You will also need to report information regarding trusts and foundations by filing additional forms.
 It’s in place to have maximum transparency of US person’s foreign business activities.